SoulessAdam/autoMemer/README.md

 # autoMemer
 Automated script/program for sending basic dank memer commands, made in 5 minutes with minimal effort and no concern for efficiency or a tidy code base.
-Written in python, uses basic libraries including in the default installation, built for windows however can be easily reproduced or edited to work on other platforms.
+Written in python, uses basic libraries included in the default installation, built for windows however can be easily reproduced or edited to work on other platforms.

 ## Instructions for use:
 ### Intercepting a good post request: